AlexSiow/GettingAndCleaningData/CodeBook.md

 ### tGravityAcc-std()-Y
 ```
-Description   : The standard deviation of the time domain gravity acceleration signal in y axis.
+Description   : Standard deviation of the time domain gravity acceleration signal in y axis.
                 In this Tidy Data Set, each value of tGravityAcc-std()-Y is the average for each
                 activity and each subject.
 Class         : Numeric